 - Larger diameter hoses are for heavy-duty watering tasks.
 Commercial landscapers are more likely to use lengthy 3/4-inch diameter hoses than homeowners.

-- The hose fitting, or coupling, is where the hose attaches to the water supply.
+Once you've chosen the size of your hose, choose the fittings.
+Hose fittings, or couplings, are where the hose attaches to the water supply.
 They’re the end pieces that attach to spigots, sprinklers and nozzles.
+Most hose fittings are metal and plastic.

 - Plastic fittings may be made of nylon or thermoplastic.
 They attach easier than metal ones.